 COVID-19 Policies and Procedures

-Please be understanding with our new check-in policies as they are in place for your safety and the safety of our community
+Please be patient with our new check-in policies as they are in place for your safety and the safety of our community

-1. Please call our office upon arrival and wait in your vehicle.
-You will receive a call or text when the doctor is ready to see you.
+1. We are located in a stand-alone building with a parking lot right outside.
+Please call our office upon arrival and wait in your vehicle.
+You will receive a call or text when we are ready to see you.

-7 New patients, forms are also available online on our website.
-You may fill out your forms prior to your appointment.
+8. New patients, forms are also available online on our website.
+Please fill out your forms prior to your appointment.

 Is It dangerous to seek dental care during a pandemic?